 So, when out riding hills, rather than focusing on how hard they are, focus on how much training benefit you are getting from them and the improvements you’ll be seeing in the coming weeks by doing them.

 One way to stay focused and motivated when climbing hills is to set short term goals.
 This means setting goals that you can achieve in the short term, such as reaching the top of a hill or maintaining a certain speed.
-This will help to keep you focused and motivated when climbing hills.
+This will help you stay focused and motivated when climbing hills.
 Strava segments are a great way of helping you track your progress.

 Another way to stay focused and motivated when climbing hills is to focus on the process.
 This means focusing on your technique, your cadence and locking your core so that you produce good power through more of your pedal stroke (see the “Improve Your Climbing Technique – Both Seated and Standing” section above on how to do this.
-This will help to keep you focused and motivated when climbing hills.
+This will help you stay focused and motivated when climbing hills.

 Reduce Your Weight